My personal challenge for writing an e-book that sells

 Without this process, I wouldn’t have the necessary research and knowledge to write an e-book that is globally accepted, which means assured failure.

 Once this step is completed, I will analyze the data collected from the niche.
-If they enjoyed the content and provided me good results, I can proceed with the second step.
+If they enjoyed the content and provided me with good results, I can proceed with the second step.
 Otherwise, I will test another idea.

 Step #2 — Define the Outline